Golden-Repair/bashrc-startpage/README.md

 locate [query](duckduckgo search)

+Fancy system information with 'fetch' and set your username with 'useradd'

 Links and directories are saved to the local storage now, if there is no config found in local storage the page will just create an empty home directory

 # Planned additions